ezsystems/commerce-documentation/docs/user_manual/shop_administration/cockpit.md

 1\.
 Top search terms

-The top 50 search terms were listed including how often they were searched for and how many hits (average) were found.
+Lists top 50 search terms including how often they are searched for and how many hits (average) they have.

 2\.
 Last search terms